GDBobby/EweExporter/README.md

 ## Attributions
-https://learnopengl.com/Guest-Articles/2020/Skeletal-Animation - the reading code is largely based off this
+https://learnopengl.com/Guest-Articles/2020/Skeletal-Animation - the FBX import code is largely based on this